 - Cons: They’re slightly thicker than polyurethane or latex, so some people may find them less comfortable.

 - What it Means: A chemical substance that stops sperm from moving.

 - Pros: No significant pros, although it’s intended to add another level of protection against pregnancy.

 - Cons: The active ingredient, nonoxynol-9, can irritate vulvar tissue and vaginal lining, causing micro-tears that increase the risk of contracting HIV or other STIs.
 The CDC and WHO do not recommend condoms with nonoxynol-9 for preventing infection or disease.
 “Babeland won’t stock anything with N-9, a spermicide that can increase your risk of HIV transmission,” Cavanah says.

 - What it Means: Standard latex condoms with either a flavored coating or a center layer containing a non-toxic phosphorous pigment that lights up in the dark.

 - Pros: Flavored condoms can enhance oral sex.
 “Flavored condoms now come in some surprisingly tasty flavors and are useful for fellatio,” Cavanah says.
 “Want to try banana split, island punch, or mint chocolate?”

-- Cons: Both are generally considered safe, but only one brand of glow-in-the-dark condom is actually FDA-approved (the Night Light brand).
+- Cons: Both are generally considered safe, but only not all glow-in-the-dark condoms are actually FDA-approved.
 To be extra safe, you may want to consider these gag gifts or novelty items rather than reliable protection.